Resources While Kids are Home

 • Sierra Pacific High School, 1259 N. 13th Avenue, Hanford

 Hanford Joint Union High School District children must be present.
+Frozen meals will be given to last the week.

 Kerman Unified School District